owlbarn/tutorial/book/algodiff/README.md

 Just like gradient extends derivative, the gradient can also be extended to the *Jacobian matrix*.
 The `grad` can be applied on functions with vector as input and scalar as output.
-The `jacobian` function on the hand, deals with functions that has both input and output of vectors.
+The `jacobian` function on the other hand, deals with functions that has both input and output of vectors.
 Suppose the input vector is of length $n$, and contains $m$ output variables, the jacobian matrix is defined as:

 $$ \mathbf{J}(y) = \left[ \begin{matrix} \frac{\partial~y_1}{\partial~x_1} & \frac{\partial~y_1}{\partial~x_1} & \ldots & \frac{\partial~y_1}{\partial~x_n} \\ \frac{\partial~y_2}{\partial~x_0} & \frac{\partial~y_2}{\partial~x_1} & \ldots & \frac{\partial~y_2}{\partial~x_n} \\ \vdots & \vdots & \ldots & \vdots \\ \frac{\partial~y_m}{\partial~x_0} & \frac{\partial~y_m}{\partial~x_1} & \ldots & \frac{\partial~y_m}{\partial~x_n} \end{matrix} \right]$$